 Owning a website is like owning a piece of virtual reality, while the hosting provider is like the street your little shop is on.
 Every one of the hosting companies out there boasts having the same features: 99.98% uptime, fast and superior customer service, unlimited storage and traffic, unlimited email addresses, and unlimited everything else.
 It’s no wonder it can be hard to tell which hosting company is worth their salt and which one should be avoided like the plague.

 Let’s clear something up from the onset – not all providers are created equal, just like all sites aren’t created equal.
 This is why there are helpful articles about how to choose the correct hosting provider plastered all over the web.
 Each person’s needs are quite different, and while there are a lot of overlaps; the same company may not be able to serve up the same service to everyone.
+Some might also consider choosing managed hosting, as there are many benefits of managed WordPress hosting.

 The premise is to determine if there is a remedy to an issue, implementing that remedy, and repeating when possible if it is possible.
 A lot of personal value goes into the decision to use a particular hosting provider, but here’s how to start telling if you need to ditch that virtual street in favor of a newer one.